 The port scanner tool

-Using the port scanner tool, you can scan any server, host or firewall for
+Using the port scanner tool, you can scan any server, host, or firewall for open ports, accessible

-The tool will also probe some of the most common protocols - ie the
+The tool will also probe some of the most common protocols - i.e., the tool will initiate

 Samples